16 June 2018

 Registration on Race Day

-If the race limit hasn’t been reached, then there will be entries available on race day.
-Registration will be open from 8:30am.
+If the race limit hasn’t been reached, then there will be entries available on race day, keep an eye on this website for details.
+Registration will be open from 9.00am.

 The hooter goes off at 11am from the Clock Tower in Hay-On-Wye.

 Please note there is also a small transaction fee.